Medical emergencies happen. Planning ahead can help make life's unexpected turns easier to handle. This section will help you do this.

 This directory contains additional resources on health, financial and estate planning useful to the public, community organizations and legal professionals.

 Is your health on your mind?

 Hi, my name is Shane.
-When a friend of mine had a heart attack during a soccer game, it got me thinking about what would happen if something like that happened to me.
-So I read up on the plans you're supposed to make when you get older, discussed things with my partner and recorded my wishes.
+When a friend of mine had a heart attack during a soccer game, it got me thinking about what would happen if this happened to me.
+So, I read up on the plans you're supposed to make when you get older, discussed things with my partner and recorded my wishes.
 It feels good getting my affairs in order.